saproto/saproto/readme.md

 This README is tailored to install on a Debian system.
 You may need to change commands to match your operating system.

 Before following the installation instructions, you need to have a working installation of `php`, `git`, `npm`, `composer`.
 Depending on your operating system and plans for your development environment, you need to either set up a webserver and database or install docker using the [instructions below](#running-with-docker).
 JetBrains [PhpStorm IDE](https://www.jetbrains.com/help/phpstorm/installation-guide.html) is strongly recommended for development on this project, especially with the laravel plugin for proper code completion and reverences.
+To make sure you use the correct version of Node and NPM, installing Node using [NVM](https://github.com/coreybutler/nvm-windows) is also recommended.

 ## Installation instructions